xtmtd/Phylogenomics/scripts/README.md

 2. Tools MAFFT and MAGUS are used in this script and will be automatically checked prior to formal analyses.
 3. Input the option for MAFFT-based strategy: 1. mafft-auto; 2. linsi; 3. einsi; 4. ginsi; 5.
 MAGUS.
 Enter the number which strategy be choosen.
 4. Input the number of threads/cores (e.g., 8).
+5. Please input the option for input unalignments: 1. amino acid; 2. nucleotide.
+Enter the number which alignments be choosen.
-5. Input the name of input directory containing all alignments, e.g., 2-loci_filter/faa/.
+6. Input the name of input directory containing all alignments, e.g., 2-loci_filter/faa/.
-6. input the name of output directory, or an existing directory, e.g., 3-faa_align.
+7. input the name of output directory, or an existing directory, e.g., 3-faa_align.
 All the fasta files after aligning will be placed in this folder.
+8. Please input the folder names (with its path) containing unaligned nucleotide sequences, for example '2-loci_filter/fna': 2-loci_filter/fna/.
+(This step is performed only when 1 [amino acid] is selected in Step 5)

  ● **trimming_alignments.sh:**